Techtonica/curriculum/how-to-learn/asking-good-questions.md

 ### Prerequisites
 "Learning to Learn" lesson

+### Learning styles represented
+- See (videos and slides)
+- Hear (videos and lecture)
+- Touch (lab exercises)
+- Write (lab exercises)

 ### Motivation
-The ability to ask questions that lead to useful answers is a must-have skill for software engineers who are constantly solving problems.
+The ability to ask questions that lead to useful answers is a must-have skill for software engineers because they are constantly solving problems.
+Asking the right questions helps engineers arrive at solutions more quickly.

 ### Objective
 **Students will understand**: